PhD Themes 2024: Advanced Topics in Machine Learning

 Jana is currently mentor of our PhD student: Ivana Beňová

-Branislav Kveton Principal Scientist, Amazon’s lab, USA More info
+Branislav Kveton Principal Scientist, Adobe Research, USA More info

-Close Branislav Kveton Principal Scientist, Amazon’s lab, USA
+Close Branislav Kveton Principal Scientist, Adobe Research, USA

-Branislav Kveton is a Principal Scientist at Amazon’s lab in Berkeley.
+Branislav Kveton is a Principal Scientist at Adobe research.
 He proposes, analyzes, and applies algorithms that learn incrementally, run in real time, and converge to near-optimal solutions as they learn.
 He made several fundamental contributions to the field of multi-armed bandits.
 His earlier work focused on structured bandit problems with graphs, submodularity, and low-rank matrices, and ranked lists.
 His recent work focuses on making bandit algorithms practical

 Peter Richtárik Professor, King Abdullah University of Science and Technology, Saudi Arabia More info